nebulasio/nebdocs/docs/ecosystem/nas-nano.md

 # NAS nano
-NAS nano is the official wallet.
+NAS nano is the official wallet, developed by the Nebulas team.
 You may download it [here](https://nano.nebulas.io/index_en.html).

-NAS Nano is developed by the Nebulas team.
 It has a beautiful, easy-to-use interface, and implements all the features of a robust cryptocurrency wallet, as well as multiple security policies, so that users can easily manage their NAS assets without a steep learning curve.

 The NAS nano wallet comes with four main features: